 The High Court has appellate jurisdiction over criminal and civil cases decided by Zoba courts.

-The new Civil and Procedure Codes of Eritrea do not address the status of the Special Court and the Special Court proclamation.
+The new Civil and Criminal Procedure Codes of Eritrea do not address the status of the Special Court and the Special Court proclamation.
 However, the Special Court is still functional.
-It is yet to be seen if the statement in Article 1 of the 2015 Criminal Procedure Code, which states any other laws concerning procedure in penal matters are repealed and replaced by this Code, includes dismantling the Special Court in Eritrea.
+It is yet to be seen if the statement in Article 1 of the 2015 Criminal Procedure Code, which states ‘any other laws concerning procedure in penal matters are repealed and replaced by this Code’, includes dismantling the Special Court in Eritrea.

-According to Proclamation 167/2012, Community Courts, had similar jurisdiction over cases dealing with movable and immovable property.
-Community Court also had jurisdiction over land related cases, lost and found property and animals, servitude, rain and drainage, marriage related cases, succession, and tenant and landlord cases.
+According to Proclamation 167/2012, Community Courts had similar jurisdiction over cases dealing with movable and immovable property.
+Community Court also have jurisdiction over land related cases, lost and found property and animals, servitude, rain and drainage, marriage related cases, succession, and tenant and landlord cases.

 Military Courts had jurisdiction over offences listed in articles 296-353 of the Transitional Penal Code of Eritrea.
 Military Courts have two levels of jurisdiction: Lower and High Military Courts.
 The Lower Military Court has jurisdiction, according to Proclamation 25/1992, over offences that are punishable with simple imprisonment from ten days to three years.
 The High Military Court has jurisdiction over offences that are punishable with rigorous imprisonment from one year to twenty-five years, life imprisonment, and with capital punishment.
 The High Military Court hears cases appealed from decisions of the Lower Military Court while the High Court panel of five judges (the Last Appeal Panel) decides cases appealed from decisions of the High Military Court.